Introduction

 You can also review Family Tree DNA’s public spreadsheet, which includes all 111 alleles, though it does not feature the short pedigrees.

-Interpretation of the Results in the above spreadsheet:
+My Interpretation of the Results

-Falling River Lawsons
+Group 1 – Falling River Lawsons

 The earliest documented relative for this group is William Lawson of Falling River.
 William received a patent for 143 acres of land on the north side of Falling River in Brunswick County, VA on 20 August 1745.
 The county name changed to Lunenburg in 1746, then to Bedford in 1754, and finally to Campbell County in 1782.